cspannos/loom-plasma-cash/notes.md

 - Provide overview of how to install Loom's Plasma-CLI;

-- Show how to use Plasma-CLI to deposit, transfer, withdraw, and exist coins;
+- Show how to use Plasma-CLI to deposit, transfer, withdraw, and exit coins;

 - Review differences/trade offs between Loom's Plasma Cash and other implementations by OmiseGo and Plasma Group;